Pulled rickshaw: Madagascar

 Rickshaws, known as pousse-pousse, were introduced by British missionaries.
 The intention was to eliminate the slavery-associated palanquin.
-Its name pousse-pousse, meaning push-push, is reportedly gained from the need to have a second person to push the back of the rickshaw on Madagascar's hilly roads.
+Its name, pousse-pousse, meaning push-push, is reportedly gained from the need to have a second person to push the back of the rickshaw on Madagascar's hilly roads.
 They are a common form of transport in a number of Malagasy cities, especially Antsirabe, but are not found in the towns or cities with very hilly roads.
 They are similar to Chinese rickshaws and are often brightly decorated.

+The author Dervla Murphy described the pousse-pousse whilst in Antananarivo in 1983: "Second-hand furniture, bales of hay and the like – were piled high on speedy two-man-power rickshaws.
+These are pulled by one runner and pushed by another who on ground level uses only his forehead, keeping his hands clasped behind his back."

 Nairobi

 Rickshaws operated in Nairobi in the beginning of the 20th century; pullers went on strike there in 1908.

 South Africa

 Durban is famous for its iconic Zulu rickshaw pullers navigating throughout the city.
 These colorful characters are famous for their giant, vibrant hats and costumes.
 They were introduced into Natal by Sir Marshall Campbell in the 1890s.
 There were about 2,000 registered men who pulled rickshaws in Durban in 1904.
 Since displaced by motorised transport, there are approximately 25 rickshaws left who mostly cater to tourists today.